hamiltron/py-simple-audio/docs/overview.rst

 Linux
 -----

+Pip
+###

-First PIP for Python 3 is probably not installed by default.
+Pip for Python 3 may not installed by default.
 For Debian variants use::

    sudo apt-get install python3-pip